MukundVarshney/Connect-Globe/README.md

 1. Can view all reports posted by others after getting logged in!.
 2. Can search the report of each police station.
 3. Can view the previously posted comments.
 And post a comment on each report or topic.
+# Software Specification
+                     FRONT END			:    	JSP, JDBC, JavaScript, AJAX BACK END			:     	MySQL 	                                 OPERATING SYSTEM	:   	WINDOWS XP, 7,8,10

+# Tools To Be Used

+1. Use any IDE to develop the project.
+It may be My eclipse / Eclipse / NetBeans.
+2. MySQL  for the database.
+3. Server: Apache Tomcat / JBoss / Glassfish / Web logic/Web sphere.